-1 Source: HUD's SOCDS Building Permits Database, which contains data on permits for residential construction collected in the Census Bureau's Building Permits Survey.
-While some multifamily construction may contain units built for sale (e.g. condominiums), recent analysis by the Urban Institute recently indicated those units only account for 5.4% of all permitted multifamily units, nationwide (The Housing Market Needs More Condos.
-Why Are So Few Being Built?, Neal, Goodman; February 2022).
+1 Source: HUD's SOCDS Building Permits Database, which contains data on permits for privately-owned residential construction collected in the Census Bureau's Building Permits Survey.
+This data does not include any publicly-owned buildings or commercial conversion.
+For more information on what is included see here.
+Additionally, while some multifamily construction may contain units built for sale (e.g. condominiums), recent analysis by the Urban Institute recently indicated those units only account for 5.4% of all permitted multifamily units, nationwide (The Housing Market Needs More Condos.
+Why Are So Few Being Built?; Neal, Goodman; May 2022).